Generalised anxiety disorder (GAD)

-Generalised anxiety disorder (GAD) is a type of anxiety disorder characterised by uncontrollable worry that impacts on day-to-day life.
+Generalised anxiety disorder (GAD) is a type of anxiety disorder where people have uncontrollable worry that impacts on day-to-day life.

 What are the symptoms of GAD?You could be dealing with GAD if:

-- you uncontrollably worry about everything, a lot of the time
+- you uncontrollably worry about many different things, a lot of the time

 - you're often tired but can't sleep properly

 - your heart races or your mouth gets dry

 - your jaw or back is sore from muscle tension

 If you have these symptoms on more days than not for 6 months or more, it could be GAD.